o3de/o3de.org/content/docs/user-guide/programming/components/overview.md

 ### Communication between components

-In O3DE, you use the EBus messaging system to communicate between components instead of holding references to other entities or their components.
+In O3DE, you use the **Event Bus (EBus)** messaging system to communicate between components instead of holding references to other entities or their components.

 ### Component dependencies